Faculty Summer Research Grant Program

 Deadline for Deans to Submit to RSP

-IMPORTANT NOTE: Applications without approval from a Department Chair and College Dean or materials received after the deadline for submission to RSP will not be considered for funding.
+IMPORTANT NOTE: Applications that do not use the required template or are received without approval from a Department Chair and College Dean or materials time stamped after the deadline for submission to RSP will not be considered for funding.

 EVALUATION OF PROPOSALS

-Research and Creative Activities Grants are awarded for research, scholarly or artistic/creative endeavors, but not for the development of curricular materials.
-A Research and Creative Activities Council (RCAC) multi-disciplinary committee of faculty evaluates proposals based on the following criteria and makes recommendations to the Vice Provost for Research:
+Summer Research and Creative Opportunities Grants are awarded for research, scholarly or artistic/creative endeavors, but not for the development of curricular materials.
+A multi-disciplinary committee of the RCA Council evaluates proposals and makes recommendations to the Vice Provost for Research based on the Chair’s assessment and the following merit criteria:

-- Has scholarly and / or creative merit that benefits the field
+- Scholarly and/or creative merit benefiting the field

-- Is manageable within the proposed timeframe with the funding available
+- Feasibility within the proposed timeframe and funding available